bornacvitanic/launchkey-sdk/README.md

     - [ ] Arp connection and split zone selection
     - [ ] Custom mode defaults and pick-up behaviors
   - [ ] Expose a high-level `FeatureControl` API for reading/writing values by logical name

+- [ ] **Auto Hotplug Detection**
+  Automatically reconnect or react to device plug/unplug events on supported platforms.

 - [ ] **Launchkey MK3 Support**
   Add support for older MK3 devices with their unique SysEx and CC mappings.